Cyanobacterial sensitivity and response to hydrogen peroxide treatment

 Authors:

-Nada Tokodi, University of Novi Sad (nada.tokodi@dbe.uns.ac.rs)
+Nada Tokodi, Department of Biology and Ecology, Faculty of Sciences, University of Novi Sad (nada.tokodi@dbe.uns.ac.rs)

 Cyanobacterial sensitivity and response to hydrogen peroxide treatment